andrea-mitridate/PTArcade/docs/inputs/model.md

-The model file is a simple Python file that serves two pourpouses: first, define the new-phyiscs signal; and second, define the priors for signal parameter.
+The model file is a simple Python file that, at minimum, needs to contain the following informaiton:

+* The [names and prior distributions][priors] of the new physics signal parameters.
+* A parametrized form of the new physics signal, which can either be [stochastic][spectrum] (and parametrized via its power spectrum), or [deterministic][signal] (and parametrized as a timeseries).

+In the following we will explain how these two quantities can be defined in the model file.

+  [priors]: #priors
+  [spectrum]: #stochastic-signals
+  [signal]: #deterministic-signals

 ## Priors
 The priors for the signal parameters are defined via the `parameters` dictionary in the model file.
 The keys of this dictionary must be strings, which will be used as names of the model parameters.
 The values of this dictionary are `parameter` objects ...